The Essential Guide to Water Heater Maintenance

 How Often to Perform Maintenance

-Homeowners should aim to perform general maintenance on their water heaters at least once a year.
-However, those with higher hot water demands or older units may need to do this more frequently—every six months can be beneficial.
+Homeowners should perform general maintenance on their water heaters at least once a year.
+However, those with higher hot water demands or older units may need to increase this frequency—every six months can be very beneficial.

-Be on the lookout for immediate maintenance signals like strange noises, fluctuating water temperatures, or visible leaks.
-Addressing these issues promptly can save you money and prevent larger emergencies later.
+Watch for immediate maintenance signals like strange noises, fluctuating water temperatures, or visible leaks.
+Addressing these issues promptly saves money and prevents larger emergencies down the line.

 Regular maintenance is often manageable and doesn’t always require professional help.
 Here are some essential tasks for both tank and tankless water heaters: